 - High on Nitrogen, because it is the most important nutrient for matured growing grass.

-When you live in the cooler regions your lawn needs fertilizer which is often called winterized.
+When you live in the cooler regions your lawn needs fertilizer which is often called winterizer.
 It’s with a bit more Potassium so grass can better prepare for the stressful change to winter and it will help your lawn to turn green faster next spring.
 For cool-season grasses, this is the most important fertilizing of the year.

 If your lawn is just planted or is under 6 months old it needs a starter fertilizer.
-This is with more balanced nutrients and higher in Phosphorus what grass needs when it’s maturing from seedling.
-At side of a starter fertilizer product, you’re looking for numbers like 18-24-6.
-Do not use this product for already matured lawn because it can not use all the Phosphorus and will only harm surroundings.
+This is with more balanced nutrients and higher in Phosphorus what grass needs when it’s maturing from a seedling.
+At the side of a starter fertilizer product, you’re looking for numbers like 18-24-6.
+Do not use this product for the already matured lawn because it can not use all the Phosphorus and will only harm surroundings.